perlpunk/App-Spec-p5/README.md

 Just play with it and use your tab key!
 Also try zsh if you haven't yet.

+There is also a command line tool called app-spec <https://github.com/perlpunk/App-AppSpec-p5>
+which is useful if you only have a spec file but no app.

 For a first overview, here is how an app looks like:

 ```perl